I enjoy helping others solve the problem of their jeans making that annoying popping noise.

-- Another reason pants makes noise is the firm fabric that they are made of.
+- Another reason pants make noise is the firm fabric that they are made of.
 I have another pair of skinny jeans that are made with incredibly soft, stretchy fabric.
-They aren't technically made from denim, but nor have they ever made a peep when I walk in them.
+They aren't technically made from denim, but they have never made a peep when I walk in them.
 Stiff fabric is much more likely to make noise, so consider this when you are out shopping.

 For those of you who might be confused about what this "pop" is, I am talking about this little noise you get from the crotch of your pants when you walk or move.
 Only certain types of pants will do this.
 Sadly, it doesn't matter how much they cost or what brand they are from.
 A lot of pants will do this, and it all has to do with the fit and the fabric.
 I still own a pair of popping pants to this day, I can't help myself when I see a pair of stylish jeans.
 I usually do not figure out that they pop until after I've bought them.
 I love my jeans, but this has been one of the most annoying, embarrassing problems that they can come with.